kevinldg/kevinldg/README.md

 ## Heyo 👋
-I'm Kevin, a 21 years old computer science expert from Germany.
-Currently undergoing further training in web developement.
+I'm Kevin, a 21 years old computer science expert and junior web developer from Germany.
+Passion for React and Next.js ❤️

 ## Currently learning 🔭